Daniel-Liu-c0deb0t/General-Algorithms/README.md

 ### RedBlackTree:
 Python implementation of the Red-Black Tree data structure.
 Can be used like a dictionary or set.
 The functionality and data structure is similar to Java's TreeMap and TreeSet.

+### EditDistance:
+Java code for calculating Levenshtein distance between two strings and fuzzy searching for one string within another.